PranshDalal/EntrepreneurshipProject/README.md

 # Quiz Quest

 A revolutionary gamified learning app.
-Made by Nathan Apte and Pransh Dalal as our entrepreneurship project 2024.
+Made by Nathan Apte and Pransh Dalal as our 2024 entrepreneurship project.

 ## Table of Contents